Tencent says Beijing likely to support metaverse - as long as it obeys China rules - NewsBreak

 “We have a lot of tech and capability building blocks that will allow us to approach the metaverse opportunity,” he said.

-Tencent owns a 40% stake in Epic Games and has a joint venture with Roblox Corp (RBLX.N), both of which are working on their own metaverses.
+Tencent owns a 40% stake in Epic Games and has a joint venture with Roblox Corp, both of which are working on their own metaverses.

 The company, whose businesses also include China’s dominant social networking and messaging app WeChat, has also registered over 20 metaverse-related trademarks for its apps in China and is working on more immersive, multi-player games.